Self-Managing DRAM: A Low-Cost Framework for Enabling Autonomous and Efficient in-DRAM Operations: SMD Maintenance Mechanisms

 \textbf{\hht{Probabilistic} RowHammer Protection (PRP).} Inspired by PARA~\cite{kim2014flipping}, we implement an in-DRAM maintenance mechanism called \hht{Probabilistic RowHammer Protection (\prp{})}. \hht{The high level idea is to refresh the nearby rows of an activated row with a small probability.
 PARA is proposed as a mechanisms in the MC, which makes it difficult to adopt since victim rows are not always known to the MC. \mech{} enables us to overcome this issue by implementing the PARA-inspired \prp{} mechanism completely within the DRAM chip.
-In addition, \prp{} avoids explicit \cmdact{} and \cmdpre{} commands to be sent over the DRAM bus.} \hhi{We omit the implementation details of \prp{} due to space limitations.}
+In addition, \prp{} avoids explicit \cmdact{} and \cmdpre{} commands to be sent over the DRAM bus.} Fig.~\ref{fig:smd_para} illustrates the operation of \prp{}.